 When you buy a folding kayak, most probably it will come with step-by-step instructions on how to fold, install, unfold and uninstall the boat.
 The whole thing lasts a couple of minutes and you can store it in a bag before or after use.
 Not every foldable kayak comes with a bag, so you might need to order it additionally from the brand’s website.

 The bag is usually a little bit smaller than the suitcase you bring when you travel and can be stored in every corner of your house or garage.
-The bag can easily be carried as a briefcase in one hand or over the shoulder.
+And, you can carry the bag as a briefcase in one hand or over the shoulder.

 It can be stored in the backseat of your car.
 Don’t worry, it won’t get in your way and you will be able to see what’s behind you in your rear-view mirror without a problem.